Johann Zarco: Team Suzuki Ecstar (testing 2016)

-In 2016 Suzuki Team had a pre-contract with Zarco before the recruitment for 2017 was carried out.
+Zarco signed a pre-contract with Team Suzuki Ecstar in 2016 before the recruitment for 2017 was carried out.
 Zarco tested with Suzuki in a private test at the Suzuka Circuit, Japan.
-Unfortunately, Suzuki prefers Alex Rins to replace Aleix Espargaro.
-Meanwhile, for the other seats, Suzuki chose Andrea Iannone as a replacement for Maverick Vinales.
+Ultimately, Alex Rins was chosen to replace the departing Aleix Espargaro, while Andrea Iannone was chosen to replace the Movistar Yamaha MotoGP-bound Maverick Vinales.

 Monster Yamaha Tech3 (2017–2018)

 2017

-For 2017, Zarco moved up to the premier class with the Tech3 Yamaha team.
+For 2017, he moved up to the premier class with the Tech3 Yamaha team.
 On his MotoGP debut at Qatar, Zarco shocked the grid by taking the lead on the first lap and building a 2-second lead, until he crashed out at turn 2 on lap 6.
 He scored his first MotoGP podium, a 2nd place, at Le Mans.
 He got his first pole position at Assen.
 In the race he touched with Rossi and dropped to 4th, and eventually finished in 14th place.
 Zarco again started from pole at the Japanese Grand Prix, but ultimately finished the race in 8th place.
 He achieved podium finishes in Sepang (Malaysia) and Valencia (Spain) where he finished in 3rd and 2nd respectively.
 He received the Rookie of the Year Award for 2017 and finished the season in 6th, the highest placed independent rider.

 2018

-In 2018, Zarco started the season with a pole position in Qatar, before dropping to finish 8th.
+In 2018, he started the season with a pole position in Qatar, before dropping to finish 8th.
 He finished 2nd in the Argentinian and Spanish Grands Prix, and achieved another pole position at his home French Grand Prix before crashing out of the race.
 In Malaysia he repeated his 3rd place podium finish from the previous year, and again finished 6th in the rider's championship standings.